-At June 30, 2011, the Company had a revolving credit facility with F&M Bank & Trust Company ("F&M Bank").
+At September 30, 2011, the Company had a revolving credit facility with F&M Bank & Trust Company ("F&M Bank").

 Under the credit facility, loans and letters of credit are available to the Company on a revolving basis in an amount outstanding not to exceed the lesser of \$40 million or the Company's borrowing base in effect from time to time.
 The credit facility is secured by substantially all of the Company's producing and non-producing oil and gas properties, the Company's pipeline and Methane Project assets.
 The credit facility includes certain covenants in which the Company is required to comply.
 These covenants include leverage, interest coverage, minimum liquidity, and general and administrative coverage ratios.
+As of September 30, 2011, the Company was in compliance with all covenants.